selgik/Prepare-survey/README.md

 ## Explanatory Document:
 ### guide

-    1. HOW CAN I LEAD AN EFFECTIVE SURVEY?
+    1. How can I lead an effective survey?
-    2. WHAT ARE THE KEY CONCEPTS?
+    2. What are the key concepts?
-    3. HOW CAN I APPLY KEY CONCEPTS?
+    3. How can I apply key concept?
-    4. REMAKRS
+    4. Remarks